angulardart/site-angulardart/src/angular/guide/architecture.md

 * data service
 * message bus
 * tax calculator
-* application configuration
+* app configuration

 There is nothing specifically _Angular_ about services.
 Angular has no definition of a service.
 There is no service base class, and no place to register a service.

-Yet services are fundamental to any Angular application.
+Yet services are fundamental to any Angular app.
 Components are big consumers of services.

 Here's an example of a service class that logs to the browser console: